influxdata/docs-v2/content/influxdb/cloud/reference/service-notices/native-collector-mqtt-eol.md

 continued to use [Telegraf](/telegraf/v1/), InfluxData’s data collection agent, which provides more features for MQTT ingestion than this feature did.
-After a thorough assessment, we determined that our customers can have a similar (and even superior) experience with the
+After a thorough assessment, we determined that our customers can have a similar (and even superior) experience using the
 [MQTT Consumer Telegraf input plugin](https://www.influxdata.com/integration/mqtt-telegraf-consumer/).

 ### What alternatives are available in light of this EOL announcement?

-We recommend using the [MQTT Consumer Telegraf input plugin](https://www.influxdata.com/integration/mqtt-telegraf-consumer/) as an alternative to the Native Collector - MQTT feature.
+We recommend using [Telegraf](/telegraf/v1/) with the [MQTT Consumer Telegraf input plugin](https://www.influxdata.com/integration/mqtt-telegraf-consumer/) as an alternative to the Native Collector - MQTT feature.

-InfluxData’s very popular open source data collection agent with 300+ plugins, including MQTT.
+Telegraf is InfluxData’s popular open source data collection agent that comes with 300+ plugins for data input and output, including MQTT.

 ### What are the expected next steps?

 The Native Collector - MQTT feature will continue to work and function until **April 30th, 2024**.
-We will not be doing any new product development or enhancements to the feature in the meantime.
-After the EOL date, the feature will be decommissioned and any MQTT subscriptions that you have made will no longer receive and ingest data into InfluxDB.
+In the meantime, we won't release any new enhancements to the feature.
+After the EOL date, we will decommission the feature, and any MQTT subscriptions that you have will no longer receive and ingest data into InfluxDB.

 ### Will I lose any data already ingested?